LinkNacional/whmcs-whatsapp-api-notifications-open-source/README.md

 5. Fill in the necessary information for the basic operation of the module:
    1. Add your credentials for the WhatsApp and Chatwoot APIs.
    2. Configure the notifications.

+## Uninstalling the module

+1. Go to your WHMCS admin panel, navigate to Options > Addon Modules, find the WhatsApp and Chatwoot module and deactivate it.
+2. Access your cPanel, go to the File Manager and enter your WHMCS folder: whmcs/modules/addons.
+3. Inside the Addons folder, locate and delete the lknhooknotification folder (if you want to permanently delete it, you can go to "View Trash" and delete the file again).
+4. If you want to completely remove the module data, you can delete the table created by the module in your database; look for tables with names similar to the module, such as: mod_lkn_hook_notification\*.

 ## Documentation